dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 # 1. Getting started

-### 1.0.1. :warning: You must be a local administrator one the machine you run the setup scripts on
+### 1.0.1. :warning: You must be a local administrator one the machine you run the setup scripts on.

 ## 1.1.
 Forking or importing the Project